 I’m proof of it.

-Because I just won the Duluth Trading modeling contest!
+Because I won a Duluth Trading Company modeling contest when I was 37!

-Back in April I entered into their Duluth Trading Company’s 2015 model search contest at the ripe age of 37.
+In April 2015 I entered into their Duluth Trading Company’s 2015 model search contest at the ripe age of 37.

 And I was one of the 9 winners!

 It didn’t matter that my hair was undone in that pic.

 My lips looked a little parched, too, like the dust from my garage had dried them out.
 LOL.

 I wasn’t looking particularly “dolled up” while cutting tile for that cute tiled table top I was working on.

 But they liked me.
 They saw my moxie.

 In fact, they chose nine tough winners with moxie.
 Here are all of us that won: